doombubbles/bg3-mods/README.md

 **Heat** - Deals 1 damage per turn instead of 1d4 (this then goes to 0 if you have Fire Resistance)

 **Heat Convergence** - Deals 2 damage per turn remaining instead of 1

-**Guantlets of Hill Giant Strength** - Renamed to Gauntlets of Frost Strength

-**Selune's Spear of Night** - Deals an extra 1d4 Radiant damage, and Moonmote can be used each Short Rest

 ## Subclass Changes